hemangpthakkar/ngtemplate-loader/README.md

 # AngularJS Template loader for [webpack](http://webpack.github.io/)

+## This loader is specifically for those projects which use [AngularJS Template Asset-Pipeline Plugin] and want to use Webpack to bundle their UI files.

 Includes your AngularJS templates into your webpack Javascript Bundle.
 Pre-loads the AngularJS template cache to remove initial load times of templates.